-The standard of educational facilities in Frankfurt is on par with the rest of Germany.
+The standard of education and schools in Frankfurt is on par with the rest of Germany.
 German public and private schools in the city offer an excellent level of teaching, and Frankfurt is home to a number of Germany’s top universities.

 While the German school system is highly regarded globally, most expats opt to send their children to international schools in Frankfurt.
 These schools offer expat students the opportunity to continue studying the curriculum from their home country.
 Continuing studies in their native tongue plays a significant role in allowing children a smoother transition into expat life in Frankfurt.

-Generally, all schools in Frankfurt will break for holidays in April, July/August and October, with an additional break in December for Christmas.
+Schools in Frankfurt usually break for holidays in April, July/August and October, with an additional break in December for Christmas.

 Public schools in Frankfurt

-Expats who have children young enough to pick up the language quickly, or who foresee themselves relocating to Frankfurt on a long-term basis, should consider standard German public schools.
+If you have children young enough to pick up the language quickly or you plan to stay in Frankfurt on a long-term basis, you should consider standard German public schools.
 There are no tuition fees attached to these institutions, but there may be registration fees or minimal extras that will need to be financed.

 Children attend kindergarten at the age of three and start grundschule (primary school) at age six.
 From this age, students learn a standard set curriculum.

 After this point, they attend one of three types of secondary schools: hauptschule, realschule or gymnasium.
-German education is thus not divided according to age from this point forward, but rather according to what direction a student chooses to take their education.
+From this point on, German education is thus not divided by age, but rather according to what direction a student chooses to take their education.

 A child's academic ability usually determines which school they attend, but the final decision also often rests with the parents.
 Bear in mind, though, regardless of which school a child attends, all students are required to complete at least nine years of education.

-Realschule, on the other hand, is attended up until and including grade 10, after which students go straight to berufsschule.
+Realschule, on the other hand, is attended up to and including Grade 10, after which students go straight to berufsschule.
 Depending on their academic progress, realschule students can go to a gymnasium upon graduation.

 Gymnasium is generally accepted as the type of school for top students.
 Subjects included here are mathematics and natural science, as well as classic and modern language studies.
-It covers grades five through 13 and successful scholars receive a degree called an Abitur, which offers university and college preparatory classes, or combined academic and vocational training.
+It covers Grades 5 through 13 and successful scholars receive an Abitur.

 Bilingual schools in Frankfurt